h2oai/h2o-3/h2o-docs/src/product/data-science/gam.rst

 Introduction
 ~~~~~~~~~~~~

-A generalized additive model (GAM) is a :ref:`glm` in which the linear predictor depends linearly on predictor variables and smooth functions of predictor variables.
-H2O's GAM implementation follows closely the implementation as described in "Generalized Additive Models: An Introduction with R, Texts in Statistical Science [:ref:`1<ref1>`]" by Simon N. Wood.
+A generalized additive model (GAM) is a type of generalized linear model (GLM) in which the linear predictor depends linearly on predictor variables and smooth functions of predictor variables.
+H2O-3's GAM implementation follows closely the implementation as described in "Generalized Additive Models: An Introduction with R, Texts in Statistical Science [:ref:`1<ref1>`]" by Simon N. Wood.
 Another good resource for GAM can be found in "Generalized Additive Models" by T.J.
 Hastie and R.J.
 Tibshirani [:ref:`2<ref2>`].

 MOJO Support
 ''''''''''''